As if there weren’t enough reasons already to eat fish free, this horrifying investigation gives further reason to ditch seafood.

 While Peru is the world’s largest culprit, other countries which kill more than 1,000 dolphins and small whales each year include Nigeria – which kills around 10,000 individuals for meat and as fishing bait – Brazil, Canada, India, Indonesia, Solomon Islands, Japan, Sri Lanka and Malaysia.
 The United States (Alaska), Colombia, Faroe Islands, Philippines and Vietnam are among the countries that kill several hundred cetaceans annually.

 Although the largest number of dolphins and small whales are killed as bait in tuna and shark fishing, others are used for human consumption, traditional medicines, sexual gratification, currency, waterproofing, or because they are thought to eat declining sources of seafood.

 In parts of West Africa and Asia – where unregulated fishing is rife – dolphins are increasingly used as a food source to meet the growing human population.
 This is despite the fact dolphin meat often contains high levels of contaminants such as mercury, and is deemed an unsafe food source.

 “We will take our report to the highest diplomatic and scientific powers, including the International Whaling Commission, the Convention on Migratory Species and the Convention on International Trade in Endangered Species.
 We will undertake undercover investigations in some of these countries to expose the true scale of the issue and we will work within countries to help them understand the economic benefits of whale and dolphin watching.”

-For more information about how to ditch fish from your diet – in turn minimising demand for dolphins to be used as bait for fisheries – view our guide here.
-Watch this space for our top vegan fish alternatives.
+For more information about how to ditch fish from your diet – in turn minimising demand for dolphins to be used as bait for fisheries – check out our guide on the problems with fishing.